judyohjo/web/README.md

 - Students can comment below on the feed
 - Students can share their stories of university life and ask questions
 - Students from any institutions can join
-- Purpose: For students to buy/sell easily
+- Purpose: For students to buy/sell easily to other fellow students

 # Programming language
 - HTML/CSS frontend language